Immigrant Narratives (with Kai Gehring, Joop Age Harm Adema, Panu Poutvaara), CESifo Working Papers 10026. (2022). PDF | SSRN

 Although regional resources have been shown to influence secessionist conflicts in developing countries, their effect in established democracies has largely been neglected.
 We integrate resource value in a model on the optimal size of nations and show that regional wealth correlates positively with secessionist party success in a large panel of regions.
 To establish causality, our difference-in-differences and triple-differences designs exploit that Scotland and Wales both feature separatist parties, but only an independent Scotland would profit from oil discoveries off its coast.
 We document an economically and statistically significant positive effect of regional resources and rule out plausible alternative explanations.

-Work in Progress: Sovereign Debt, Regime Type and the Rise of China: Re-Reconsidering the Democratic Advantage (With Andreas Fuchs and Daniel McDowell ), ().
+Sovereign Debt, Regime Type and the Rise of China: Re-Reconsidering the Democratic Advantage (with Andreas Fuchs and Daniel McDowell ), (no draft yet).

 In light of the theoretically (and empirically) ambiguous relationship between democracy and sovereign risk, our paper asserts that we should not per se presume that credit rating agencies’ perceptions of democracy are exogenous and fixed.
 Instead, we argue that agencies’ perceptions of democratic institutions are endogenous to culture, familiarity, and experience.
 Consequently, we expect that ratings agencies from stable democracies tend to view the presence of democratic institutions as reducing sovereign risk.
 On the other hand, rating agencies from non-democratic countries should tend to view the presence of democratic institutions more ambiguously—and perhaps even negatively.
 To test this argument, we exploit the recent emergence of two new global Chinese ratings agencies: Dagong and China Chengxin Credit Rating Group.
 We compare the determinants of sovereign ratings of these Chinese firms with the three big US agencies—Fitch, Moody’s, and S&P—over the 2010-2014 period.
 In our panel econometric analysis, we use several measures of regime type, democratic institutions, the rule of law, and political stability to analyze whether Chinese and US agencies weigh these factors differently.
 Preliminary results show that all agencies care about the stability of rated countries, albeit to varying degrees.
 However, the rule of law does not plays a role in Dagong’s assessment of sovereigns, while it enters into the assessment of all three U.S.-based agencies.
 This research holds broader implications on how the global power shifts towards emerging economies that have no or less experience with democracy are likely to affect the valuation of democratic institutions.